Need Help? Give us a call.

-For an alternative gas business credit card, check out the Chase Ink Business Cash Credit Card.
+For an alternative gas business card, check out the Chase Ink Business Cash Credit Card.
 Like the Amex SimplyCash Plus card, the Chase Ink Business Cash card has no annual fee and a generous rewards system that earns you cash back on gas (as well as other spending categories).
-But the spending threshold to earn your rewards is lower on this card than it is on the Amex, which makes those rewards even more accessible.

 This card also comes with a strong bonus offer of $500 cash back when you spend $3,000 in the first three months of card ownership.
 In addition, you’ll benefit from the card’s 12-month 0% intro APR period, applicable to purchases and balance transfers, making this an attractive option for business owners who need time to pay off a big purchase.
 After the intro period, your variable APR will vary with the market, so see the issuer’s terms and conditions for the latest APR information.

 If you’re looking for even more spending power on your business gas credit card, you might want to consider a charge card instead.
 Card issuers don’t set a predetermined spending limit on charge cards, like they do with traditional credit cards.
 Be aware, though, that you’ll need to be able to pay off your charge card’s balance in full every month.
 Otherwise, you’ll be hit with steep fees and interest rates if you don’t pay in full.